datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

 # Setting Up A Project on GitHub

-Having learned how to organize a data science projects in the last course and how now learned to navigate GitHub and git commands in this course, in this lesson, we'll put all of this together and walk through setting up an example project and pushing the content to GitHub.
+Having learned how to organize a data science projects in the last course and how to navigate GitHub and git commands in this course, in this lesson, we'll put all of this together and walk through setting up an example project and pushing the content to GitHub.

 ### Setting up a GitHub Repository